-WILMINGTON, Mass. () - Flu season is back, and can it cost U.S. businesses billions of dollars in sick days and lost productivity if not carefully managed in an office environment or workplace.
+WILMINGTON, Mass. () – Flu season is back, and it can cost U.S. businesses billions of dollars in sick days and lost productivity if not carefully managed in an office environment or workplace.
 According to the Centers for Disease Control and Prevention (CDC), flu activity most commonly peaks in the U.S. between December and February.
 However, seasonal flu activity can begin as early as October and continue to occur as late as May.

 The CDC cites the annual direct costs for the flu in the U.S., such as hospital and doctors’ office visits and medications, as an estimated $4.6 billion.
 The flu causes U.S. employees to miss approximately 17 million workdays, at an estimated $7 billion a year in sick days and lost productivity.

 “Businesses should be proactive in helping keep workers and customers safe from getting the flu virus by taking steps to help prevent the spread of germs in their facilities,” says Adam Soreff, director of marketing and communications at UniFirst Corporation, a leading provider of work uniforms and facility service products to businesses throughout the North America.
 “This is the time of year when our facility service and hygiene programs see a marked increase in demand for such items as alcohol-based hand sanitizers, like Purell®, anti-bacterial hand soaps, disinfecting cleaning products, hands-free soap and paper dispensers, and touch-free faucets and flushers.”